top of page

 Until now.

 The Camp Trinity Board of Directors voted in 2021 to build a retreat lodge with private sleeping rooms, along with a large meeting room and kitchen.
-The board set aside almost one-third of the projected cost to build the lodge.
-The remainder is being raised through donations over a three-year period from August 2021 to August 2024.
+The board set aside almost one-thirds of the projected cost to build the lodge.
+The remainder was raised through donations over a three-year period from 2021 to 2024.
+The final payment on the building loan was paid in January 2025.

 Frequently Asked Questions